Negros Occidental Eco-Tourism Highway

 The entire highway is designated as National Route 69 (N69) of the Philippine highway network.

 Route description

 Bacolod

-The road starts in an intersection with the Bacolod South Road beside the Bacolod–Silay Airport.
+The road starts in an intersection with the Bacolod South Road beside the old Bacolod Domestic Airport.
 The road has a 9.6 km stretch in Bacolod which is named the Bacolod-San Carlos segment.
 Shortly after the highway starts, the road intersects with the Bacolod Circumferential Road.
 The highway trails southeast before intersecting with the Bacolod Economic Highway, ending shortly after.

 Negros Occidental

 The road enters Murcia, Negros Occidental at the Department of Public Works and Highways 3rd district in the province with a 21.7 km stretch.
 The road tracks more southeast, intersecting with the Murcia-Cansilayan-Damsite-Abuanan-Bago City Road.
 The road then trails east, before going north.

 History

 The highway originated from an old road connecting Bacolod to the foot of Mount Kanlaon in Murcia that is also historically part of Highway 336.
 It was later extended to San Carlos sometime after World War II.